cephalopea/chupa-run/README.md

 # chupa-run
-Chupa-Run is a game where you eat kids.
-It doesn't work very well, and it's pretty janky, but what can ya do?
+Chupa-Run is definitely something.
+It might be a game where you eat children.
+It might be something else.
+Whatever it is, it's built in Unity 3D and doesn't run very well yet.